CleverTap/terraform-provider-zoom/README.md

 1. Go to [Zoom Marketplace](https://marketplace.zoom.us/)<br>
 2. Click on `Build App`.
 For our purpose we need to make a JWT App. <br>
 3. Follow this [Create JWT Zoom App](https://marketplace.zoom.us/docs/guides/build/jwt-app) website to make an app. <br>
-4. This app will provide us with the zoom_api_secret, zoom_api_key, and ZOOM_TOEKN which will be needed to configure our provider and make request. <br>
+4. This app will provide us with the zoom_api_secret, zoom_api_key, and ZOOM_TOKEN which will be needed to configure our provider and make request. <br>

 ## Building the Provider